ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 Pre Flight Checks
 =================

-In addition to the normal pre-flight checks for a quadplane, you should check your tilt-rotor transition by changing between MANUAL and QSTABILIZE modes on the ground.
+In addition to the normal pre-flight checks for a QuadPlane, you should check your tilt-rotor transition by changing between MANUAL and QSTABILIZE modes on the ground.
 Make sure that your tilt moves smoothly and that the servos are trimmed correctly for the right rotor